Vim Color Schemes: How to Configure

 The command consists of:

 • https://raw.githubusercontent.com/morhetz/gruvbox/master/colors/gruvbox.vim.
-The URL of the file you want to download.
+The URL of the file to download.

-• -O. Option which tells wget to save the downloaded file with a specific name and path.
+• -O. A wget option to save the downloaded file with a specific name and path.

 • ~/.vim/colors/gruvbox.vim.
 The path and name where the downloaded file is saved.